 Microsoft Edge is the new default web browser in Windows 10 operating system.
-It’s elegant user interface, ability to save and mange web passwords, ability to make notes on webpages, reading view, reading list, and the page loading speed make it one of the best web browsers around.
+Its elegant user interface, ability to save and manage web passwords, ability to make notes on webpages, reading view, reading list, and the page loading speed make it one of the best web browsers around.

 For all these years if you were using Google Chrome, Mozilla Firefox or Microsoft’s own Internet Explorer as your default web browser and now planning to use Microsoft Edge as your default browser, you might want to know if it’s possible to import bookmarks (also known as favorites) from other browsers like Chrome and Firefox into Microsoft Edge.

-Just like any other web browser out there for Windows, Edge browser also supports importing bookmarks or favorites into it.
-While it doesn’t support importing bookmarks from a file, you can import bookmarks from Chrome, Firefox or Internet Explorer installation.
+Just like any other web browser out there for Windows, the Edge browser also supports importing bookmarks or favorites into it.
+While it doesn’t support importing bookmarks from a file, you can import bookmarks from Chrome, Firefox, or Internet Explorer installation.

-To import bookmarks in Edge browser, complete the given below instructions.
+To import bookmarks in the Edge browser, complete the given below instructions.

 Method 1: Import bookmarks from another browser

 Method 2: Import bookmarks from an HTML file

 NOTE: Importing bookmarks/favorites from another browser also imports browsing history, cookies, passwords, and settings into the Edge browser.
 There is no option out there to select only favorites/bookmarks while importing from a web browser.
 However, there is an option to import favorites from an HTML file (mentioned in Method 2), which you can use to import only favorites.